 When any analog constant pressure system configuration is selected, the 1.4 CONSTANT PRESSURE PARAMETERS and 1.5 LEAD LAG PARAMETERS menus are available.
-Up to four additional VFDs can be controlled through the relays.
+Up to three additional VFDs can be controlled through programmable relays on the control board.
 When the parameter 1.5.1 NUMBER LAG PUMPS is greater than 0, relays will convert to control of lead/lag or duplex/multiplex constant pressure in sequence.
 Example: If 2 lag pumps are entered, Relay 1 & Relay 2 will now be used for Lead/Lag pump control.
 In addition, the constant pressure parameter 1.4.41 DUPLEX CYCLE TIME must be greater than 0 for Multiplex control to be active.